jmcvaughn/server_setup/README.md

 After running `setup.sh`, enable [Canonical Livepatch](https://ubuntu.com/livepatch).

 ## OpenStack
-All virtualisation requirements are met by OpenStack, running on LXD. `setup.sh` configures LXD and Juju as required; `openstack.sh` configures a new model and bridge, and deploys the bundle.
+All virtualisation requirements are met by OpenStack, running on LXD. `setup.sh` configures LXD and Juju as required, while `openstack.sh` adds the model, configures its profile, and deploys the openstack.yaml bundle.

+Note that glance-simplestreams-sync is used to manage Ubuntu images; these do not need to be added manually.

 ### Post-deployment setup
 The commands in this section are examples; modify as appropriate.